randomappleboi/HP-EliteBook-840-G3-EFI-OpenCore-Hackintosh/README.md

 This might not work for your computer.
 Please check compatibility with your laptop using my specifications listed below.
 No garuantee.
 If you seek support, please DM me on [Reddit](https://reddit.com/u/randomappleboix)

+**What works and what doesn´t**

+ -Working:
+     - 1
+     - 2

+ - Not working:
+     - Wifi

 **Specs**

  - HP EliteBook 840 G3